-We define environmental noises (\texttt{ENV}) as additive background noises.
-These noises are obtained from the ESC-50 dataset\cite{piczak2015dataset}, which has often been used for both, noise contamination and environmental sound classification, out of which, we choose: \begin{itemize} \itemsep-.5em \item Natural soundscapes (\texttt{Nat}), e.g., rain, wind. \item Human, non-speech sounds (\texttt{Hum}) for e.g. sneezing, coughing etc. \item Interior/domestic sounds (\texttt{Int}) for e.g. door creaks, clock ticks etc \end{itemize} These environmental sounds are representative of many factors in ``in the wild'' audio, especially in the context of virtual and smart home conversational agents.
-We manipulate two factors in addition to noise: \begin{itemize} \itemsep-.5em \item \texttt{ENVPos}: We vary the position of the introduction of sound that (i) starts and then fades out in loudness, represented by \texttt{St}, or (ii) occurs during the entirety of the duration of the utterance, represented by \texttt{Co}.
-Complete additive background would represent a consistent noise source in real world, e.g., fan rotation. \item \texttt{ENVdB}: We vary the signal to noise ratio (SNR) of additive background noise for the \texttt{Co} method at levels of 20dB, 10dB and 0dB. \item \texttt{ENVLen}: We vary the length of the introduced background noise, from a short blip to covering the entire clip.
-Short length is represented by \texttt{Sh}, medium length by \texttt{Me}, and complete length by \texttt{Co}.
-A complete additive background represents a consistent noise source in real world (e.g. fan rotation). \end{itemize}
+We manipulate three factors when adding the noise sources: \begin{itemize} \item \textit{Position}: The position of the introduction of sound that: (i) starts and then fades out in loudness or (ii) occurs during the entirety of the duration of the utterance.
+In the second case, this complete additive background would represent a consistent noise source in real world (e.g., fan rotation). \item \textit{Quality Degradation}: The decrease in the signal to noise ratio (SNR) caused by the addition of the additive background noise at levels of 20dB, 10dB and 0dB.
+This is used only when noise is added to the entirety of the utterance. \end{itemize}